urbit/urbit.org-reloaded/content/blog/urbit-and-bitcoin.md

 ship = "~pindet-timmut"
 +++

-Urbit imagines a new model for an OS that – among other changes – embeds money as a primitive in the system’s architecture.
+Urbit imagines a new model for an OS that – among other changes – includes money as a native service.
 Developers within the Urbit ecosystem will be able to securely use money in their applications as easily as they might use file systems or networking protocols.
 Creating a new sound currency, however is not our goal; Bitcoin has already done that.

 Running a Bitcoin node is very much like running a single purpose personal server (one that hosts the Bitcoin blockchain and verifies transactions).
 Urbit is designed to be the *final* personal server, so this week we launched several grants to incorporate Bitcoin into our development cycle.
 The first of these are directed towards interacting with Bitcoin nodes directly from Urbit.